 GSAT 14 has mission duration of 12 years.
 The satellite is powered by two solar arrays.
 This two solar array will generate the 2600 watt of power.
 This satellite rotates around the 1-2k satellite bus.

-The satellite aimed for enhancing the broadcasting of GSAT3 and weather details in India.
-This is the forty first satellite from ISRO.
+The satellite aimed at enhancing the broadcasting of GSAT3 and weather details in India.
+This is the forty-first satellite from ISRO.

 The MK 2 is the second variant of the MK, which is installed in GSLV.